davanstrien/Programming-Historian-Computer-Vision-Lessons-submission/deep-learning/alternative-setup-instructions.md

 ## Clone this Github repository

-Once you have installed GitHub and Anaconda you should clone this repository using `git clone url` \ # TODO add final GitGub repo link.
+Once you have installed GitHub and Anaconda you should clone this repository using `git clone url` \ # todo add final GitGub repo link.
 This command will download the data and notebooks into a new directory inside the directory you are currently working in.

 ## Create a new conda environment

-Once you have cloned the repository change into the newly downloaded directory `cd` \ # TODO update directory name From this directory run
+Once you have cloned the repository change into the newly downloaded directory `cd` \ # todo update directory name From this directory run

 `conda create -f environment.yml`

 This will create a new Conda environment with the required packages installed.

-`conda activate` \ # TODO confirm conda env name
+`conda activate` \ # todo confirm conda env name

 ## Start Jupyter